-This event is for persons in the candidacy process, who have already talked with their D.S. about entering the process.
-The weekend will include an introduction to the conference, worship, spiritual formation, psychological evaluations, peer groups with mentors, etc.
+This event is for persons in the candidacy process, who have already talked with their district superintendent about entering the process.
+The weekend will include an introduction to the Conference, worship, spiritual formation, psychological evaluations, peer groups with mentors and more.

 Deacons and elders in the provisional period.
-Persons who are having their orders recognized or transfer from another denomination are required to do 2 years of service or participate in the Residents in Ministry program in Missouri.
+Persons who are having their orders recognized or transfer from another denomination are required to do two years of service or to participate in the Residents in Ministry program in Missouri.

 Licensed local pastors are licensed each year and under the jurisdiction of the district and its superintendent.

 Licensing School gives you license.
 Then, you take Course of Study, if appointed.
 Basic Course of Study includes the 20 basic classes generated through GBHEM, typically a part-time local pastor takes two classes per year.
 A full-time local pastor takes four classes a year, unless they are enrolled in seminary.

 Part-Time Ministerial Leaders Course of Study, PML, is available to part-time local pastors from Licensing Schools 2017 and onward.
 PML is for part-time local pastors and requires an agreement to complete 10 selected courses in the first three years at a discounted rate.

 After Course of Study, one could take 32 hours of Advanced Course of Study and apply to become an elder.

 Please note, student pastors will need to be licensed to qualify for a grant.

 Where can I take Course of Study?
 How much does it cost?

 The Course of Study is a five-year curriculum with four courses each year.
 It is offered at regional Course of Study schools each summer on the campuses of eight United Methodist seminaries.
 The closest regional Course of Study schools are is in Leawood, Kansas.
 Most courses are offered in a two-week module that allows both full-time and part-time local pastors to attend.
 The cost for a COS class is ~$300 per course.